JU students light up Alingsås

 “This was an amazing experience for everyone.
 The cultural diversity and international mix made a very creative atmosphere.
 For our Lighting Design students, it was a great opportunity to learn from professionals as well as make some international contacts for their future careers.”

-Lights in Alingsås is an urban lighting exhibition organised by the municipality of Alingsås and attracts 85,000 visitors every year.
+Lights in Alingsås External link, opens in new window. is an urban lighting exhibition organised by the municipality of Alingsås and attracts 85,000 visitors every year.
 The light installations are up in Alinsgsås until 4th November.

 See some of the light installations in the slide show below.